Security & Authentication

 Types of API Keys

-You can get your API keys from the ShipEngine dashboard.
-There are two tabs on the API Management page in the dashboard:
+You can get your API keys from your account dashboard.
+There are two different types of API keys:

-API Keys - These are your production keys.
+• Production API Keys: Switch to the Production environment of your ShipStation API dashboard to view your production API keys.
 Anything you do with a production API key could incur costs, so we don't recommend using these keys for development or testing.

 Multiple API Keys